kmaull-ucar/esp32-atmos-arduino/README.md

 microcontroller.
 We encourage the use of the m5stack Atom Lite because of its simplicity and built-in Grove connectors, making it easy to use and install.

+**NOTE**: While we use the m5stack, the ESP32 Pico library works just as good as the m5stack libraries.

 To install the ESP32 board library, follow these instructions for adding the board definition: